PXLbros/ember-cli-youtube-modal/README.md

 {{modal-video
     customControls = true

+    // The close modal icon
+    closeIcon = '<Your Custom Textm, HTML, or SVG>'
+    // The element between the elapsed time and the total time durationDivider = '<Your Custom Textm, HTML, or SVG>'
+    // The play video icon
+    playIcon = '<Your Custom Textm, HTML, or SVG>'
+    // The pause video icon
-    closeIcon = '<Your Custom Textm, HTML, or SVG>' durationDivider = '<Your Custom Textm, HTML, or SVG>' playIcon = '<Your Custom Textm, HTML, or SVG>' pauseIcon = '<Your Custom Textm, HTML, or SVG>'
+    pauseIcon = '<Your Custom Textm, HTML, or SVG>'
 }}
 ```